Why do legacy payment systems cost mid-market FinTech companies millions in annual maintenance?

 Compliance continuity gaps

 Payment systems must maintain PCI DSS compliance throughout migration.
+Every single day.
+There's no "compliance holiday" while you switch platforms.
 Yet teams rarely specify how compliance requirements map into the new architecture before development begins.
-The result is compliance retrofitting, where developers finish the new system, security reviews it, discover gaps, and require expensive rework.
+What follows is predictable and painful: developers finish building the new system, the security team reviews it in week 14, discovers that cardholder data flows through an unencrypted intermediate cache, and expensive rework kicks in.
+We saw one company lose three months to a PCI gap that could have been caught in the architecture review.

-Without a specification that documents legacy behavior, maps it to modern architecture, and validates compliance continuity, payment modernization becomes a multi-year nightmare with unpredictable costs.
+Without a specification that documents what the legacy system actually does, maps that behavior to a modern architecture, and validates compliance continuity at every integration point, payment modernization becomes a multi-year nightmare where costs compound and deadlines become meaningless.

 How does AI-powered specification change payment system modernization?

-Specira applies automated legacy analysis to payment modernization.
-Instead of manually reverse-engineering legacy code for 3-4 months, you use AI to capture the existing system's behavior, automatically generate the modern architecture specification, and create a compliance continuity map that ensures PCI DSS requirements flow through the new system design.
+Specira applies automated legacy analysis to payment modernization, and the difference in approach is substantial.
+Instead of assigning three senior engineers to manually reverse-engineer legacy code for 3 to 4 months (which is what traditional approaches look like), you use AI to capture the existing system's behavior, automatically generate the modern architecture specification, and create a compliance continuity map that ensures PCI DSS requirements flow through every layer of the new system design.

-The approach works in three phases.
-First, automated legacy documentation capture analyzes the existing system and creates a comprehensive specification of what it actually does.
-Second, AI-powered specification generates the target architecture with parallel-run requirements, ensuring zero-downtime migration.
-Third, compliance continuity mapping validates that every PCI DSS requirement is satisfied in the new design before any code is written.
+The work happens in three phases.
+First, automated legacy documentation: the system analyzes your existing codebase and creates a comprehensive specification of what it actually does, including all those undocumented edge cases hiding in switch statements from 2009.
+Second, AI-powered specification generates the target architecture with parallel-run requirements, so you can run both systems side by side without downtime.
+Third (and this is the one that saves the most rework), compliance continuity mapping validates that every PCI DSS requirement is satisfied in the new design before a single line of migration code gets written.

 Payment Modernization: From Legacy to Modern Architecture Legacy System 15-year-old payment gateway Undocumented logic AI Analysis Automated documentation Weeks instead of months Modern Spec Target architecture with compliance PCI DSS validated Parallel Run Zero-downtime cutover plan Dual systems validated Weeks 1-2 Weeks 2-4 Weeks 4-6 Weeks 6-12 Complete specification before development, reduce risk and discovery time 50% reduction in discovery phase compared to traditional approach